davidburstrom/version-compatibility-gradle-plugin/README.md

 ## Releases
 * 0.5.0
+  * Added: Support for filtering version combinations that are dysfunctional
   * Changed: Example uses Gradle toolchains to run JDK compatibility tests
 * 0.4.0
   * Added: A "compileAndTestOnly" configuration that helps reduce duplication when writing adapter tests